 I was humbled as I listened to my elders tell stories about us, realizing how large the protective covering of love was for us.
 My Dad was one of nine, my mother one of eight, and one who died at birth.
 A large family is chaotic sometime, but as my Aunt Johnnie philosophically puts it, “Oh, we argue and fuss and get mad but we always keep getting together.”

 We have known our share of heartbreaks, losses, tragedies and struggles, all of us.
 But we keep getting together.
 There is something astounding about families, something enduring, durable, that transcends politics and economics.
 Dirt poor was always not as poor as the people down the road, and besides, “we always had each other and enough to eat.
 So we didn’t think we were poor.”
 That despite clothes made out of anything mothers could find and food they grew themselves.
-Read the rest of this entry
+Continue reading “Keeping Children Safe in a Dangerous World”→

 Canadians illegally in the United States today gathered simultaneously at IHOPs across the country, as they believe that they are diplomatically immune spaces.
 In a giant Skype call, they decided that should the Native American effort to oust Europeans proceed and threaten them as well that their strategy will be to return to Canada on a single day, forcing a crisis in the Great North.
 The emigres hope that it might result in an emergency deportation back to the United States.